ALER 2019 CONFERENCE Call for Proposals

 Proposal Due Date and Submission Instructions

 The Association of Literacy Educators and Researchers (ALER) is devoted to fostering and promoting teaching and learning processes related to literacy at all levels.
-Members and other individuals are invited to submit proposals for symposiums, sessions, roundtables, and workshops.
-In addition, master’s and doctoral students are invited to submit proposals for a special poster session that will highlight graduate student work.
+Members and other individuals are invited to submit proposals for symposia, sessions, roundtables, and workshops.
+In addition, master’s and doctoral students are invited to submit proposals for a special digital poster session that will highlight graduate student work.
 Only original work not published or presented elsewhere may be submitted as proposals for presentation at the conference.

-The Program Committee invites proposals from professors, teachers, graduate students, and other professionals interested in literacy education.
+The Program Committee invites proposals from teachers, professors, graduate students, and other professionals interested in literacy education.
 Membership in ALER is not a prerequisite for submitting proposals or attending the conference.
 All presenters and participants, however, are required to register for the conference.
 Program presenters do not receive honorariums and are expected to pay their own registration, housing, meals, and related expenses.

 Review of Proposals